ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 [guide-level-explanation]: #guide-level-explanation

 Zcash's transparent address system is inherited from Bitcoin.
-Transactions spend unspent transaction outputs (UTXOs) from previous transactions.
+Transactions spend unspent transparent transaction outputs (UTXOs) from previous transactions.
 These UTXOs are encumbered by *locking scripts* that define the conditions under which they can be spent, e.g., requiring a signature from a certain key.
 Transactions wishing to spend UTXOs supply an *unlocking script* that should